FascinatedBox/ivy/README.md

 ivy [options] [<actions>...] files...

 Options:
-    --minimized            Start the viewer minimized
+    --minimized            Start the display minimized

 Actions:
-    --close:               Close the viewer and quit.
+    -h, --help             Display this help and exit --quit                 Close the display and quit
-    --scroll-<DIRECTION>:  Scroll in a particular direction
+    --scroll-<DIRECTION>   Scroll in a particular direction
                            (left, up, right, down)
-    --zoom-<in|out>:       Adjust the zoom on the image -h | --help:           Show help (this message) and exit
+    --zoom-<in|out>        Adjust the zoom on the image
 ```

 If `ivy` is launched and the viewer is not present, then the viewer window is